LorenzoCorbella74/guitar-studies/README.md

 - ⚫ Show a table with a comparison between the selected layer notes and the ones of the other layers

 Each single layer has multiple available actions in the provided menu:
-- layer visibility on/off,
+- ⚫ layer visibility on/off,
+- 🔧 edit layer
-- delete layer
+- 🔪 delete layer
-- clone layer,
+- 👬 clone layer,
-- send layer to a new fretboard
+- 🆕 send layer to a new fretboard
-- merge with a new scale (for a graphical comparison of the notes in common and distint on each scale)
+- 🔗merge with a new scale (for a graphical comparison of the notes in common and distint on each scale)

 On the left side of the fretboad panel it's possibile to
 - select one layer